 Department chairs are appointed by the dean of a school or college and confirmed by the president and the provost.
+In the South Carolina College of Pharmacy, department chairs are appointed by the executive dean and confirmed by the president and the provost.

 The chair has a responsibility to departmental faculty in matters relating to teaching and research and is responsible also to the dean of the college and other officers of the university for implementing university policies as they apply to the affairs of the department.